kougaku/CameraControl/README.md

 ## How to Use
-Add CameraControl.pde to your scketch, then write like this.
+Add CameraControl.pde to your scketch, then write your code like this.

 ```scala
 CameraControl control; // write this